 There are three entrances to Akiyoshido Cave: the Akiyoshido Entrance, the Kurotani Entrance, or through an elevator.

-The chambers of the cave are decorated with an abundance of stalactites and terraces.
-Within the caves is a large underground lake, which can be comfortably appreciated from the walkway.
+The chambers of the cave are decorated with an abundance of stalactites and travertine terraces.
+Within the cave is a large underground lake, which can be easily enjoyed from the walkway.
 The water from this lake feeds into a waterfall at the cave’s opening.
 This waterfall can also be admired from the walkway.
-Towards the end of the caves is a colorfully illuminated tunnel, this serves as a tribute to the evolution of the human race throughout the ages.
+Towards the end of the caves is a colorfully-illuminated tunnel, this serves as a tribute to the evolution of the human race throughout the ages.

 Just outside the caverns are also several hiking trails that wind through the Akiyoshidai Plateau.
 These trails weave through a hilly landscape littered with fragments of limestone.
 Some 300 million years ago, the plateau was the site of a coral reef.
 Over time, the limestone eroded into the formations that we see today.